LightSys/midwife-EMR/README.md

   - Prenatal measurements/notes
   - Referrals
   - Medicines administered
-  - Health Teachings (to be completed)
+  - Health Teachings (yet to be completed)
-- Search
+- Patient Search
   - exact and wildcard
   - search by priority number (scanning the priority badge/tag)
+  - search by scheduled appointment day
 - Reports
-  - These are reports required by the local government
+  - To date these are reports required by the local government
     - Tetanus Reports 1 through 5
     - Iron Given Reports 1 through 5
     - Deworming Report